Algorithms for Unipolar and Generalized Split Graphs: Recognition Algorithm

 \section{Recognition Algorithm}

 Let $G=(V,E)$ be an arbitrary undirected graph.
 Let $G^\prime=(V,E \cup F)$ be an arbitrary minimal triangulation of $G$.

-\begin{definition} \normalfont Let $G'$ be have a clique split with center clique $H'$ and peripheral cliques $H'_1, H'_2, \ldots, H'_k$.
+\begin{definition} \normalfont Let $G'$ have a unipolar partition with center clique $H'$ and peripheral cliques $H'_1, H'_2, \ldots, H'_k$.
 A \emph{transferable set} $S$ (if it exists) is a subset of $H'$ such that, for some $i$, $S \cup H'_i$ is a clique in $G$ and the vertices of $S$ are independent of the vertices in all sets $H'_j$, $j\not=i$. \end{definition}

-\begin{definition} \normalfont A clique split $H', H'_1, \ldots, H'_k$ of $G'$ is said to be \emph{feasible} under the following conditions: \\ i) each edge of $F$ either has one endpoint in $H'$ and the other in $H'_j$, for some $j$, or both endpoints in $H'$, and\\ ii) if there are edges of $F$ with both endpoints in $H'$, then there exists a transferable set $S \subseteq H'$ such that all such edges have one endpoint in $H'-S$ and the other in $S$. \end{definition}
+\begin{definition} \normalfont A unipolar partition $H', H'_1, \ldots, H'_k$ of $G'$ is said to be \emph{feasible} under the following conditions: \\ i) each edge of $F$ either has one endpoint in $H'$ and the other in $H'_j$, for some $j$, or both endpoints in $H'$, and\\ ii) if there are edges of $F$ with both endpoints in $H'$, then there exists a transferable set $S \subseteq H'$ such that all such edges have one endpoint in $H'-S$ and the other in $S$. \end{definition}

 Our recognition algorithm for unipolar graphs is based on the following theorem.